-2. Cover the pot and bring the juice mixture to a boil over high heat.
+2. Cover the pot and bring the Florida Orange Juice mixture to a boil over high heat.

-3. Rinse the fish and set the pieces slightly apart on the rack over boiling juice.
+3. Rinse the fish and set the pieces slightly apart on the rack over boiling liquids.
 Cover the pan and reduce to medium heat.

 5. Lift out the rack.